de-bund-bsi-tr-esor/tr-esor-AIP-eIDAS-SigValidator/README.md

 ### Server

-**Description:** The server version of the XAIPValidator is being used to provide a soap service implementing the verify function of the eCard api.
-This api can be used to send a verifyRequest containing an XAIP which will be validated in the following steps.
+**Description:** The server version of the AIPValidator is being used to provide a soap service implementing the verify function of the eCard api.
+This api can be used to send a verifyRequest containing an AIP which will be validated in the following steps.

-**Usage:** `java -cp "target/xaip-validator-soap-1.0.6-SNAPSHOT.jar:target/dependency/*" de.bund.bsi.tresor.xaip.validator.soap.Server [OPTION [ARG]*]*`
+**Usage:** `java -cp "target/aip-validator-soap-1.0.6-SNAPSHOT.jar:target/dependency/*" de.bund.bsi.tresor.aip.validator.soap.Server [OPTION [ARG]*]*`

 **Options:**